pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 Imperative package managers must re-implement all of these.
-Portage's `depgraph.py` implements its own retry loop with mask accumulation.
+Portage's `depgraph.py` implements its own retry loop with mask accumulation. pkgcore's `merge_plan` implements its own frame stack and state checkpoints for backtracking.
 Paludis's `decider.cc` implements its own constraint accumulator with exception-driven restart.
-Both re-invent mechanisms that Prolog provides as proven primitives.
+All three re-invent mechanisms that Prolog provides as proven primitives.
 By relying on these primitives, the codebase becomes easier to read and understand — developers can focus fully on declaring domain knowledge rather than maintaining search and backtracking machinery.

 ### Meta-level reasoning